Updated October 26, 2019. | Swedish furniture giant IKEA is sprucing up the planet with its renewable initiatives and tempting vegan food offerings.

 IKEA is a trailblazer of green business solutions.
 Alongside amusingly shaped utensils and unpronounceable storage solutions, the furniture company is known for its renewable energy initiatives and eco-friendly packaging.
 Since its launch by 17-year-old Ingvar Kamprad in 1943, the company has continued to move with the times, both with its modernist product designs and its environmentally-focused production methods.
 These range from reducing packaging to utilizing renewable energy sources.
 For example, IKEA has sold domestic solar panels since 2013.
 In 2018, it vowed to phase out all single-use plastic items by 2020 and it has been serving up the vegan food in recent years as part of its commitment to the environment.

 IKEA placed the environment at the epicenter of its business model in 1992 when it launched its Environmental Action Plan.
-This energy efficient minimal waste model was inspired by the pioneering Natural Step Framework.
-IKEA’s adaptation of the framework focuses upon making the most out of very little in terms of resources, materials, and energy.
+This energy-efficient minimal waste model was inspired by the pioneering Natural Step Framework.
+IKEA’s adaptation of the framework focuses on making the most out of very little in terms of resources, materials, and energy.
 This is summed up by the Swedish word “Lagom” which means “Just the right amount is best.”